josephrhobbs/josephrhobbs.github.io/source/subjects/statistical-mechanics/lesson-2.md

-# Lesson 2: Another Dimension, Another Dimension
+# Lesson 2: More Particles

 ~